Which hat should I wear today? How to make your team meetings more effective

 There are lots of efficient brainstorming techniques for teams such as visualisation-based method, step-ladder technique, mind mapping, rapid ideation and many others.
 All of them can create a large space from which to pull the best ideas and make your meetings successful, but today I would like to focus on one method that I have found really meaningful and effective - The Six Thinking Hats method by de Bono.

-The Six Thinking Hats method gives us a kind of instruction on how to request a certain type of thinking while seeking for a solution to our problem.
+The Six Thinking Hats method gives a kind of instruction on how to request a certain type of thinking while seeking for a solution to our problem.
 The method can make a futile argument into a fruitful discussion.
-Usually, we act like that - when someone share what we think - we agree, when they don’t - we disagree, and when we disagree, the whole communication sometime stops.
+Typically, we tend to agree when someone shares our thoughts, and disagree when they don't, which often leads to conflicts, and the whole communication to stop.
 While using de Bono’s technique we have to take a particular stand in each stage of thinking process and get rid of emotional way of proving our case while still being able to express our emotions. de Bono assumes that we are all capable to see different perspectives and he compares that to wearing different hats.
 We can put on one hat and take off another.
 We do not identify with hats themselves.
 Each hat gives us just a different perspective on the problem we are discussing.
 All six hats have different colours and each colour presents a different perspective.
 Below I will try to give you a brief description of each of them.

 WHITE HAT